 I visited Bangkok for my very first time in 2004, just for one night like the song, on my way to Vietnam.
 That same year, I attended a congress and arrived a couple of days earlier, so I had the opportunity to visit much more of the city of angels and I was entranced.
 Since then I returned to this favorite city 22 times.
 Yes twenty two in total.

 I decided to wrap in an article all things that make this destination so special to me, a kind of my very special private tribute to thank the city and Thai people all they have given me.
 And not the typical things you can visit in your first time, I will skip the Royal Palace, Wat Arun and the other typicals that you can find in any article.

 Check my hashtag #GraupixBangkok for more inspirations

 – Avoid staying in a hotel far from BTS (skytrain), choose one well connected to avoid the crazy Bangkok traffic

-– Read here my hotel suggestions for all budgets in Bangkok
+– Read here my boutique hotel suggestions for all budgets in Bangkok

 – Shopping: if there’s no barcode or set price, start haggling.
 It’s expected

 – Carry a photocopy of your passport

 – Try street food, usually all is very safe (not really clean)

 – Learn some basic Thai words/sentences, Thai people love this detail

 – Smile all the time, you will see everybody smiles back at you

 – Jim Thompson House and Jim Thompson Arts Center: The Bangkok home and Asian art collection of the late James H.W.
 Thompson, also known as the “Thai Silk King”.If you want, you can also shop in the Jim Thompson outlet in soi 93